ecadlabs/taquito/docs/tutorial.md

 npx ts-node index.ts
 ```

-If everything is done right, you should be able to see the output `Hello Tezos!` in the terminal.
+If everything is done right, you should be able to see the output `Hello Blockchain!` in the terminal.
 Now, we can start using Taquito to interact with the Tezos blockchain.
-In the terminal, press ctrl+c to stop the `npx ts-node index.ts` command.
-Then run the following command to install Taquito:
+Run the following command to install Taquito:

 ```bash
 npm i @taquito/taquito